QubesOS/qubes-doc/configuration/vpn.md

 3. Set up your VPN as described in the NetworkManager documentation linked above.

-4. Make your VPN start automatically.
+4. (Optional) Make your VPN start automatically.

    Edit `/rw/config/rc.local` and add these lines: